-- The teaching laboratories and clinic are accessible to students after 5 p.m., on weekends, or during holidays or breaks only when the course instructor or a graduate assistant is available. - All facilities are to be left cleaned following use, with equipment and supplies returned to the appropriate locations. - All lights and equipment should be turned off following use of the lab and equipment. - For safety of the students and equipment, all doors must be locked during and after any after-hours use. - Any equipment leaving the lab is to be checked out and must have the approval of the course instructor. - The student accepts full responsibility for any equipment being used or checked out. - Students may access the Willow Hall Building 24/7 with their student badge.
+- The teaching laboratories and clinic are accessible to students after 5:00pm, weekends, or holiday breaks ONLY if a faculty member is present. - All facilities are to be left clean following use, with equipment and supplies returned to the appropriate locations. - All lights and equipment should powered off following use. - For the safety of the students and equipment, all doors are locked during after-hour use. - Any equipment leaving the lab must be checked out and must have the approval of the course instructor. - The student accepts full responsibility for any equipment used or checked out. - Students may access communal areas of Willow Hall 24/7 with their student badge.